 CCSDS LTP Engine ID Registration Policy

 The registration policy for the registry is:

 no engineering review required;

-request must come from the CCSDS representative listed in the Spacecraft Identifier Agency Representatives registry at http://sanaregistry.org/r/agency_representatives/agency_representatives.html.
+request must come from the CCSDS representative listed in the Spacecraft Identifier Agency Representatives registry at http://sanaregistry.org/r/agency_representatives/agency_representatives.html;

+authorized Contacts will have a Role of ‘Agency HoD’ or ‘DTN Assignor.’

+The procedure for requesting LTP Engine ID registry entries from the Agency Representative is defined in section [D2.6] below.

+In the SANA Roles Registry create a new Role of “DTN Assignor”.
+Create a process for the Agency Head of Delegation (Agency HoD) to assign the DTN Assignor Role as needed to any other registered Contact that they appoint for their Agency.

 Initial CCSDS LTP Engine ID Registry